arturboronat/ttc21incrementalLabWorkflows/solutions/ttc2021_iworkflows_YAMTL/README.md

 # EMFSolutionYAMTL

-Solution with incremental execution of model query for the [TTC'18 live contest](https://github.com/TransformationToolContest/ttc2018liveContest).
+Solution with incremental execution of the [Incremental Workflows case for the TTC'21 contest](https://www.transformation-tool-contest.eu/schedule.html).

 Requires Java 11.

 To generate jar file, run `./gradlew clean fatJar` from command line.

-Differences with [EMFSolutionYAMTL_batch](../EMFSolutionYAMTL_batch) are explained in its readme file.
+## Running the solution with Docker

+* cd to root folder of the repository containing the folder `solutions`.
+* Build with: `docker build -f solutions/ttc2021_iworkflows_YAMTL/Dockerfile -t ttc2021_iworkflows_yamtl .`
+* Run solution with: `docker run ttc2021_iworkflows_yamtl`